 Tuttle says she is looking forward to applying color theory to create more nuanced and custom colors.
 "We'll see the layering of polishes to give even more dimensionality to shades," she explains.
 Try layering a metallic under a barely there sheen for a subtle glow from within that works year-round.

-Creating products that really work is a priority across the beauty business as we head into the 2020s.
+Creating products that really work is a priority across the beauty business this year.
 Tuttle shares that the Olive & June team is working on a few new treatments and looking forward to creating even more products that are truly innovative (like its patented universal polish bottle handle, pictured above) in the coming decade.

 Poly gel is the latest nail tech invention that has caught Choi's eye.
 "It's a breakthrough nail enhancement that can be applied as an overlay or used to sculpt a full set of nails," she explains.
 "The enhanced formula delivers strong, flexible, feather-light nails—it is astonishingly light on clients yet stronger than hard gels," she raves.